drubinstein/pokerl/content/docs/chapter-3/running/index.md

 So we have a policy, observations, an environment and a reward.
 Now it's time to discuss how we wrote the RL system.
 Along the way, we'll provide relevant snippets of code and tricks done to make the system run as fast as possible.

-For compute, Joseph Suarez, the creator of [PufferAI](https://puffer.ai/) and the [PufferLib](https://github.com/PufferAI/PufferLib) RL Python library, graciously donated 4 machines to this effort.
-Each machine contained a NVIDIA 4090 GPU, Intel Core i9-14900K, 125 GB of RAM and 2TB of disk space.
+For compute, Joseph Suarez, the creator of [PufferAI](https://puffer.ai/) and the [PufferLib](https://github.com/PufferAI/PufferLib) RL Python library, graciously donated 4 machines.
+Each machine contained

+- a NVIDIA 4090 GPU
+- Intel Core i9-14900K
+- 128 GB of RAM
+- 2TB of disk space

 Before his contribution, we were paying $200/month using [vast.ai](https://vast.ai/) for training with worse hardware.

-Good hardware although not necessary, massively sped up training.
+Good hardware, although not necessary, massively sped up training.

 But what was more important than good hardware?
 Good software!
-Lets discuss some of the challenges of the Pokémon environment and mitigations for those challenges.
+Let's discuss some of the challenges of the Pokémon environment and how we addressed them.

 In the end, we 10x’d the steps per second (sps) of training to a peak of 10000 sps with a lot of extra engineering effort.
 Most likely there are more optimizations we could make.
 Running experiments is still expensive and compute is still limited.
 However, it's now possible to beat Brock in less than 30 minutes!
 Potentially more effort was put into making the system performant than making the system beat Pokémon.

-## Pokémon is CPU Bound
+## Pokémon is CPU-Bound

 ### The Emulator

 [PyBoy](https://github.com/Baekalfen/PyBoy) happens to provide a very convenient interface for RL and is performant for Python.
 However, using an emulator comes with its downsides.
 Namely, an emulator emulates every instruction from the ROM.
-That means fewer compiler optimizations, no link time optimizations etc. We could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
+That means fewer compiler optimizations, no link time optimizations, etc. We could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
 Instead, we made PyBoy faster.

 A slow PyBoy *was* the case.
 But we've been in frequent communication with the creator of PyBoy for a while and we (mostly the PyBoy creator) have put a lot of effort into improving PyBoy since late 2023.
 PyBoy has released a number of updates that have improved runtime speed and developer ergonomics dramatically including: